Spectre (song)

 "Spectre" is a song by the English rock band Radiohead, released on 25 December 2015.
-It was produced by Nigel Godrich, and written for the 2015 James Bond film Spectre, but went unused.
+It was produced by Nigel Godrich.

-Radiohead initially submitted another song for the film, "Man of War", written in the 1990s.
-It was rejected by the producers as it had not been written for the film and was therefore ineligible for the Academy Award for Best Original Song.
-Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another song, "Spectre", an orchestral ballad; however, the producers said it arrived too late, and that they could not use it in the film.
-They instead used "Writing's on the Wall" by Sam Smith as the opening song.
+Radiohead recorded "Spectre", an orchestral ballad, for the 2015 James Bond film Spectre after another song they had submitted, "Man of War", was rejected.
+However, the producers instead used "Writing's on the Wall" by Sam Smith, and "Spectre" went unused.

 Radiohead released "Spectre" as a free download, their first release since 2011.
 It was also included as a B-side on the 2016 single "Burn the Witch" and the special edition of A Moon Shaped Pool.
 It received positive reviews.